 Abigail shines a unique, humanistic lens on culture, business and technology that brings fresh perspective to corporate culture, product development, branding and marketing.
 Her quest is to spark novel thinking and lead people to take action.
 Abigail is the the Head of Strategy at the Brand Unit, Google’s creative think tank for agencies and brands.
 At Google, she helps advertisers and marketers make sense of human beings’ deep, emotional relationship to the digital space and convert those insights into strategic and creative efforts.
 She has spent her life catalyzing change and ensuring impact.

 Dr. Mohamed A. El-Erian is an internationally respected economist and financier with experience at the highest level of business and government.
 Markets hang on his analysis and insight, and audiences interested in issues of finance and global markets buzz when El-Erian comes to the podium.
 Meeting planners share their praise for his ability to connect with audiences through a humorous laid-back style, and to clearly explain the complex issues of the global economy.

-Robin Sharma is one of the world's premier speakers on Leadership and Personal Mastery.
+Robin Sharma is one of the world's premier speakers on Leadership and Personal Mastery, recently named one of the World's Top Leadership Gurus.
 As a presenter, Sharma has the rare ability to electrify an audience yet deliver uncommonly original and useful insights that lead to individuals doing their best work, teams providing superb results and organizations becoming unbeatable.